Healing Drug and Alcohol Addiction Using Yoga

 This is the yoga room at Recovery Centers of America at Devon.

 “I start every class by reading the group to see how each person is feeling,” says yoga instructor Amanda Hershey.
 “We’re getting into the mind, starting with the breath.
 We aren’t leaving enough space for the brain to focus on chaos.”

 Yoga is an integral part of the focus on wellness at RCA Devon.
 It’s all about finding different ways to replace unhealthy behaviors or habits with exercise, yoga, breathing, and meditation.
-Amanda’s yoga class teaches patients how to breathe deeply and slowly, telling the nervous system to relax, even during moments of high stress.
+Amanda’s yoga for substance abuse class teaches patients how to breathe deeply and slowly, telling the nervous system to relax, even during moments of high stress.
 She adds in meditation to remind people to be in the moment, allowing patients to dive deeper into feelings and thoughts, understand what’s blocking them, and improve their inner peace.
 Meditation helps quiet the mind, giving patients the opportunity to focus on a specific thought or idea – such as recovery.
 As it teaches patients to slow their breathing down, it calms their nerves and reduces negative feelings that would otherwise have them reaching for substances.
 Hershey holds two 45-minute meditation classes twice a week at RCA Devon.

 “I want everyone to keep an open mind.
 This is the time to explore the mind-body connection.
 We want to burn off anxious energy, lift ourselves out of a depressed state, and find a balance that levels the playing field to empower recovery through yoga.”

 While yoga is done in a group setting, Hershey also offers individual sessions.
 The patient decides what happens during this time, such as focusing on specific poses or learning more about breathing techniques.